 With the support of the state of Baden-Württemberg, the Heidelberg Academy of Sciences and Humanities has initiated an unique grant programme that offers funding opportunities to the best young researchers throughout the state: the WIN-Kolleg.
 Since 2002, the academy has been funding interdisciplinary projects for early career researchers, thereby opening up special scope for research and enabling exchange with academy members.
 In this way, the Heidelberg Academy contributes to making Baden-Württemberg even more attractive as a location for young scientists and as a starting point for visionary scientific projects.
 Membership in the WIN-Kolleg is limited in time to active participation in one of the ongoing research projects.

-Currently, research is being conducted in the 7th sub-programme on the topic "How Do Collectives Decide?" and in the 8th sub-programme on the keywords "Stable - Unstable".
+Currently, research is being conducted in the 8th sub-programme on the keywords "Stable - Unstable"(internal link) and in the 9th sub-programme on the topic "Complexity reduction"(internal link).

 Funded by: